Newtendo-Network/nex_protocols_common_py/README.md

 # Usage

-You may need:
+You will need:

-- S3 instance (MinIO)
+- S3 instance (MinIO is recommended), for DataStore
 - MongoDB server 6.0+
-- Redis server 7.0+
+- Redis server 7.0+, for Rankings

 Install Python3 and these libs: